fixrb/spectus/README.md

 * It's ~200 lines of fast and KISS code.
 * Atomic state transitions, immutable objects, thread-safe.
-* A generic, consistent DSL for assertions.
+* Generic and consistent DSL for assertions.

 ## Usage